Partial Information Sharing over Social Learning Networks: Performance Analysis

 For the algorithm without self-awareness, we can determine the learning/mislearning behavior for any value of $d_{\sf {ave}}(\thetashare)$, whereas for the algorithm with self-awareness, we cannot determine the behavior whenever $d_{\sf ave}(\thetashare)$ is found in the gray area of Fig.~\ref{fig:regions}.

-Exploiting the structure of the lower boundary in Fig.~\ref{fig:regions}, we can examine how this boundary is influenced by the self-terms $a_{kk}$.
-If the value of one or more self-terms decreases (i.e., if self-awareness decreases) the lower boundary moves upward.
-This means that the region where we are sure that mislearning occurs becomes wider.
-In particular, when all self-terms are small, the lower boundary approaches the threshold $d_{\textnormal{ave}}(\thetasharec)$ pertaining to the algorithm without self-awareness.
+Exploiting the structure of the lower boundary in Fig.~\ref{fig:regions}, we can examine how this boundary is influenced by the self-weights $a_{kk}$.
+If the value of one or more self-terms decreases (i.e., if self-awareness decreases) the lower boundary moves upward, and the region where mislearning occurs becomes wider, eventually approaching the threshold $d_{\textnormal{ave}}(\thetasharec)$ pertaining to the algorithm without self-awareness when the self-terms vanish.
 Conversely, if $a_{kk}$ increases the lower boundary moves downward.
-This implies that the gray area becomes wider.
-Notably, a wider gray area does not allow to conclude that the learning region becomes wider, but only that the region where we are sure to mislearn reduces.
+This implies that the gray area becomes wider, i.e., the region where we are sure to mislearn reduces.
 On the other hand, a wider gray area leaves open the possibility that correct learning occurs over an ampler range of cases.
 We will get confirmation of this behavior in the forthcoming section.

-To sum up, when the transmitted hypothesis is different from the true one, the partial information strategies learn well provided that condition 1) in Theorem~\ref{the:belcoll} (without self-awareness) or condition 1) in Theorem~\ref{the:altsa} (with self-awareness) holds.
-Examining \eqref{eq:th3} and \eqref{eq:th4}, we see that one necessary condition for them to hold is that $d_{\textnormal{ave}}(\thetashare)>0$, which implies that some agent must be able to distinguish $\thetashare$ from $\thetatrue$.
-In particular, if we require truth learning for all $\thetashare\neq\thetatrue$, we need $d_{\textnormal{ave}}(\thetashare)>0$ for all $\thetashare\neq\thetatrue$, i.e., global identifiability is required.